 - Predictive maintenance: IoT applications developed with manufacturing clients use embedded HCP analytics to handle incoming data about maintenance needs from smart machines.
 The “intelligent” application determines the response message and immediately informs a maintenance engineer via a mobile app.

 In short, SCP Advanced Analytics – together with mobility and IoT capabilities – is a powerful force for businesses who want to build “agile intelligence” into their organizations and processes and, of course, their relationships with their own customers.

 Introducing HANA brings more than significant benefits, provided infrastructure does not limit the way it can be used.
 Transferring the data used from disks to “in-memory” requires a refoundation of the infrastructure; the server becomes the critical component.
 Bullion, Atos x86 enterprise server delivers unique flexibility, unmatched scalability and best-in-class quality of service – essential criteria for in-memory DB and real-time computing.
 The bullion for SAP HANA Appliance integrates seamlessly into the Data Center to boost performance and unlock new insights.
 Combined with Atos value-added services, this forms an end-to-end solution for successful SAP HANA deployments even in the most critical environments

 Getting started with co-innovation

-HCP delivers a wealth of transformative digital capabilities for business innovation.
-Here, I’ve highlighted just a few but there are many more and, frankly, SAP customers just discovering HCP are sometimes almost overwhelmed.
+SCP delivers a wealth of transformative digital capabilities for business innovation.
+Here, I’ve highlighted just a few but there are many more and, frankly, SAP customers just discovering SCP are sometimes almost overwhelmed.
 They want and need the capabilities of the platform but don’t know where and how to get started.

 Time is short.
 Industry 4.0 is just around the corner.